-Here is a sample resume we recently produced for an administrative officer or administrative assistant in Hong Kong.
+Here’s a sample resume we recently produced for a Admin Officer in Hong Kong.

 - Administrative Officer with 5 years of experience in performing various administrative functions, including office management and governing facilities for MNC in the engineering sector.

-- Proven track record of achieving annual cost savings of HKD 50’000 by optimising purchasing procedures of office supplies and equipment.
+- Proven track record of achieving annual cost savings of MYR 50’000 by optimising purchasing procedures of office supplies and equipment.

 - Proven ability to review and refine internal processes and documentation systems, resulting in reduction of manpower costs by 28%.

 - Manage full spectrum of administrative duties for offices in Hong Kong and Singapore, including office maintenance, procurement and purchasing of supplies, contract negotiation, and office set up; work with team of 7 administrative officers to support total employee base of 230 [The opening line captures all the reader needs to know about this role as it clearly states the focus of the responsibility and the size of the team.]

 - Perform secretarial duties for HR and Admin Director, including setting up appointments, recording minutes of meetings, and organising travel arrangements [These are the usual phrases used in administrative resumes.
 Toss in some jargons here and there.]

 - Assist in reviewing and refining internal processes and documentation systems; conceptualise and implement office policies aimed to improve employees’ productivity and achieve cost savings.